secjedi/Cloud-Architecture/kubernetes.md

 - so we are deploying two deployments with services embedded in the same file.
 Now we can talk to the nginx server via /nginx endpoint.

+## Kubernetes Security
+- Use service accounts to communicate with API servers